 Just like the first app makers way back in the early to mid aughts, we stand at a precipice, where the savvy entrepreneur stands to make a pretty chunk of change.
 Let’s take a look at the top Android Wear apps out there and what makes them great.

-Top Android Wearable Apps of 2016
+Top Android Wearable Apps

 1. Google Keep (Free)